Sport New Zealand (Formerly SPARC) - Rural Travel Fund 2013/2014

 · Services to the value under $5,000 (Minor Contract for Service).
 Application form is Attachment Three of the Community Assistance Policy (link here);

 Discretionary Grants - are a one-off financial assistance to a not-for-profit organisation to further the purposes of that organisation.
 There are two forms of Discretionary Grants:

 · Operational Grants.
 Application will be called for around November each year.
 Application form is Attachment Four of the Community Assistance Policy (link here); and

 · Capital Works Grant (this can on occasion be in the form of a loan).
 Applications will be called for around October each year, to be included in the next Draft Annual Plan.
 Application form is Attachment Five of the Community Assistance Policy (link here).

 Mayoral Fund – allows the Commissioners to use their discretion to make small financial awards to community projects outside of the other sources and timeframes of Community Assistance.
 The Purpose of the Fund is to ensure that progress of these important projects is not impaired because of a small shortfall in funds.
 Application form is Attachment Six of the Community Assistance Policy (link here).

 Mangawhai Endowment Lands Account - grants are made for the benefit of Mangawhai Harbour and surrounds from the investment income from this fund.
 The Mangawhai Endowment Lands Account is managed under the Mangawai Lands Empowering Act 1966 (sic).
 A Committee of two Commissioners and two appointed members of the community will make the decisions on applications.
 Application form is Attachment Seven of the Community Assistance Policy (link here).
-Reminder: Applications closed 5.00pm Friday 20 December 2013.
+Applications for this have now closed.

 For in-depth information and criteria please refer to the Community Assistance Policy Link here.